 It is important, however, that we are good stewards of the resources belonging to Wichita taxpayers.
-When dealing with investments, I will demand accountability and results.
+When dealing with investments, I demand accountability and results.
 To do less would be a betrayal of the trust that I seek from all of you.

-Initiatives to expand our economic base and career opportunities include:
+Continued initiatives to expand our economic base and career opportunities include:

 - Support programs that keep and attract large corporations

 - Improve the ease of doing business for small businesses